coddingtonbear/jirafs/docs/source/advanced_commands.rst

 ``fetch``
 ---------

-Fetch upstream changes from JIRA, but do not apply them to your local copy.
+Fetch upstream changes from Jira, but do not apply them to your local copy.
 To apply the fetched changes to your local copy, run ``merge``.

 ``merge``